 - How will you verify if Maven is installed on Windows?

-- What is a Maven artifact?
+- What is the current version of Maven used?

 - What are the default locations for source, test and build directories in Maven?